 - Identify the worker’s role in health and safety

-- Discuss duties and responsibilities of the employer, worker, and supervisor
+- Discuss the duties and responsibilities of the employer, worker, and supervisor

 - Identify the role of the health and safety rep and JHSC members